iwpeifer/hejhog-api/README.md

 <a href='https://www.youtube.com/watch?v=Iff_zod9QfY'>DEMO VIDEO</a>

 # Introduction
-A application to make reading and using APIs much less stressful.
+An application to make reading and using APIs much less stressful.
 Using a jQuery and Javascript front-end in conjunction with a Ruby on Rails backend, application parses through APIs to render out readable and searchable data in a user-friendly interface.

 # Site in Action
 ## Homepage